 Since cold air sinks to the bottom of the room, make sure to place the unit high enough to help cool the room evenly.
-According to Samsung, the best height for window type units is 3-4 feet off the ground, while a split type should be 7-8 feet up.
+The best height for window type units is 3-4 feet off the ground, while a split type should be 7-8 feet up.

 Further reading: Where To Place Your Aircon For Better Energy Efficiency